 English for Dharma Purposes

 Each three-year cohort of the English for Dharma Purposes program has approximately 17 students.
 Classes are small, ranging from 5 to 10 students, and focus on the needs of each individual student.
-The emphasis is on learning everyday vocabulary in English and developing both written and verbal communication skills.
+The emphasis is on learning everyday vocabulary and developing both written and verbal communication skills.

-Classroom activities include teacher instruction, group work, teacher-student one-on-one work, individual assignments, and student participation in class discussions.
-In addition to classroom instruction, students also receive one-on-one tutoring with their teachers and volunteers.
+Classroom activities include: teacher instruction, group work, personalized instruction, individual assignments, and student participation in class discussions.
+In addition to classroom instruction, students also receive personal tutoring from teachers and volunteers.
 Students may attend field trips to the local Dhamekh Stupa, Ganges River, Bodh Gaya, and other sacred sites of historical importance.